Verify the Abuse Email Address of a Domain in Python

-In what follows, we’ll develop a small Python program based on WhoisXML API’s email verification package, python-email-verifier that returns the valid and working abuse e-mail of an Internet domain if it exists.
+This post teaches users to develop a Python program based on WhoisXML API’s email verification package, python-email-verifier that returns the valid and working abuse email address of a domain if it exists.
 But let’s start with the basics.
 What is an abuse email address, exactly?

-“For well-known names that are not related to specific protocols, only the organization’s top-level domain name is required to be valid.
-For example, if an Internet service provider's domain name is COMPANY.COM, then the <ABUSE@COMPANY.COM> address must be valid and supported, even though the customers whose activity generates complaints use hosts with more specific domain names like SHELL1.COMPANY.COM.
-Note, however, that it is valid and encouraged to support mailbox names for sub-domains, as appropriate.
+“For well-known names that are not related to specific protocols, only the organization’s top-level domain (TLD) name is required to be valid.
+For example, if an ISP’s domain name is COMPANY.COM, then the <ABUSE@COMPANY.COM> address must be valid and supported, even though the customers whose activity generates complaints use hosts with more specific domain names like SHELL1.COMPANY.COM.
+Note, however, that it is valid and encouraged to support mailbox names for subdomains, as appropriate.
 Mailbox names must be recognized independent of character case.”

-Let us proceed to the implementation, which requires lower intermediate Python skills.
-We begin with installing two packages with Python’s package manager, pip:
+Let us proceed to the implementation, which requires lower to intermediate Python skills.
+We begin by installing two packages with Python’s package manager, pip:

 pip install tld email-verifier

-The first one, tld, is able to get the top-level domain (TLD) name from a domain name.
-We need this because of second or lower-level domains in certain country-code TLDs that act as top-level domains.
-For instance, when dealing with email@example.com, we don’t want to check firstname.lastname@example.org.
+The first one, tld, is able to get the TLD from a domain name.
+We need this because of second- or lower-level domains in certain country-code TLDs (ccTLDs) that act as TLDs.
+For instance, when dealing with abuse@department[.]company[.]co[.]uk, we don’t want to check abuse@co[.]uk.

-The email-verifier is the aforementioned package by WhoisXML API.
-It is able to validate an email address against several aspects.
-In particular, we want to know whether the domain of the checked e-mail address resolves in the DNS and whether the address itself can receive messages via the Simple Mail Transfer Protocol (SMTP).
-We can also check for the abuse email address’s corresponding mail servers, if it belongs to a free ESP, and if it is disposable, although these aspects are not relevant in our case.)
+The email-verifier package mentioned above was made by WhoisXML API.
+It can validate an email address against several aspects.
+In particular, we want to know if the domain of the queried abuse email address resolves in the Domain Name System (DNS) and can receive messages via the Simple Mail Transfer Protocol (SMTP).
+We can also check for the abuse email address’s corresponding mail servers, if it belongs to a free ESP, and if it is disposable, although these aspects are not relevant to this case.

-The email-verifier package uses the Email verification API in the background, so to use it we need an API key.
-Visit the API's page to register for 1,000 queries a month for free, or for more queries at a reasonable price.
-Having registered, you will receive an API key that will be needed to get our program working.
+The email-verifier package uses Email verification API in the background, so to use it, we need an API key.
+Visit the API page to register for 1,000 queries a month free of charge or more at reasonable prices.
+After registering, you will receive an API key that you will need to get our program working.

 #!/usr/bin/env python3 import sys from tld import get_tld from emailverifier import Client from emailverifier import exceptions API_KEY = 'YOUR_API_KEY' client = Client(API_KEY) domain = sys.argv.strip().split('@')[-1] tld_level = len(get_tld(domain, fix_protocol=True).split(".")) domain_elements = domain.split('.') found = 1 for level in range(0, len(domain_elements) - tld_level): this_level_address = "abuse@" + "".join( [c + "." for c in domain_elements[level:]]).strip(".") verification = client.get(this_level_address) if verification.dns_check and verification.smtp_check: print(this_level_address) found = 0 break sys.exit(found)

-The API_KEY variable should hold your actual API key, so to make it work, replace the string “YOUR_API_KEY” with it.
+The API_KEY variable should hold your actual API key.
+To make the code work, replace the string “YOUR_API_KEY” with it.
 Let’s see how it works.

-- The variable domain holds the domain name, the program accepts domain names as well as e-mail addresses as a positional argument.
-In the latter case, we get rid of the account name and the "@" character.
+- The variable domain holds the domain name.
+The program accepts domain names as well as email addresses as positional arguments.
+In the latter case, we get rid of the account name and the @ character.

-- domain_elements is a list of the parts of the domain name, e.g. ['something','com']
+- domain_elements refers to a list of the parts of the domain name, such as ['something','com'].

-- found is the return value of the program for possible use in e.g. a shell script.
+- found refers to the return value of the program for possible use in a shell script, for example.
 It will be set to 0 if we find a valid address.

-- In the main loop, we go through the possible email addresses, e.g. in case of badguys.evildomain.co.uk we will try email@example.com and firstname.lastname@example.org.
-If the former works, it is more specific, whereas the second one should work if the RFC is respected.
+- In the main loop, we go through the possible email addresses.
+In the case of badguys[.]evildomain[.]co[.]uk, we will try abuse@badguys[.]evildomain[.]co[.]uk and abuse@evildomain[.]co[.]uk.
+If the former works, it is more specific, whereas the second one should work if RFC 2142 was followed.

-- The "verification" variable holds an object which stores the result of the actual address validation.
+- The verification variable holds an object that stores the result of the actual address validation.

-- If the domain name in the mail address resolves in DNS and it does accept emails via SMTP (i.e. verification.dns_check and verification.smtp_check is True) we are done, we report the address, set the return code to 0 and break the loop.
+- If the domain name of the email address resolves in the DNS and it does accept messages sent via SMTP (i.e., verification.dns_check and verification.smtp_check is true) we are done.
+We report the address, set the return code to 0, and break the loop.

-- If no valid abuse address is found, the program will not return anything and will terminate with the return code 1.
+- If no valid abuse email address is found, the program will not return anything and terminate with the return code 1.

 Let’s see how it works.
-The examples will be in bash or zsh, and the "$" indicates the input prompt Checking a proper mail address:
+The examples will be in bash or zsh, and $ indicates the input prompt.
+Checking a proper abuse email address will return this:

 $ ./get_abuse_email.py firstname.lastname@example.org email@example.com $ echo $?
 0